Things to Do in Cork with Kids: 2-Day Family Guide

 Kissing the Blarney Stone

 The Blarney Stone is along this walkway at the far end of the castle.
 Why kiss the Blarney Stone?
-Well, legend has it that kissing the stone endows the kisser with the gift of eloquence.
+Legend has it that kissing the stone gives you the gift of eloquence.
 We only had to wait for a few kissers to go before it was our turn.
 Celine didn’t want to, and the kids were too small, so I gave it a go.
-As you can tell, I could always use more eloquence! haha
+As you can tell, I could definitely use more eloquence! ha-ha!

 To kiss the Blarney Stone, you lie on your back and reach your arms above your head.
-You grab onto two handrails for support as you drop your head down a foot-or-two to get your lips to the Blarney Stone.
+You hold two handrails for support as you lower your head about a foot or two to kiss the Blarney Stone.

-The drop from the Blarney Stone to the ground below is 37′, but thankfully they have installed a safely grill and have a paid attendant sitting there grabbing hold of each kisser for extra support.
+The drop from the Blarney Stone to the ground below is 37 feet, but thankfully they have installed a safety grill and have a paid attendant sitting there grabbing hold of each kisser for extra support.
 I’m a romantic, so I closed my eyes to kiss the stone and… poof, before I knew it, it was over.

-It didn’t change my life.
-I’m no more eloquent than before, but it was fun and I’m happy to say I did it.
+Kissing the Blarney Stone didn’t change my life.
+I’m no more eloquent than before, but it was a fun experience and I’m happy to say I did it.
 Plus, the kids thought it was hilarious, which makes it all the more worthwhile.

 Blarney Castle Gardens

-There’s a lot more to do at the Blarney Castle than just the castle and kissing the Blarney Stone.
+There’s a lot of things to do at Blarney Castle than tour the castle and kiss the Blarney Stone.
 We spent several hours exploring the beautifully landscaped grounds.
-One highlight was the beautiful Poison Garden, where all the plants are poisonous – you may be surprised at what’s in there!
+One highlight was the beautiful Poison Garden, where all the plants are poisonous; you may be surprised at what’s in there!

-girl looking at fairy house at Blarney Castle Gardens in Cork with Kids
+a 6-year old girl looking at fairy house at Blarney Castle Gardens in Cork, Ireland.

-We let the kids play at the small playground, which is pretty lame to be honest, but kids always find a way to have fun no matter what.
-We then spent 90 minutes walking through the forest to a beautiful lake along the some of the walking paths.
+We let the kids play at a small playground, but kids always find a way to have fun no matter what.
+We then spent 90 minutes walking through the forest to a beautiful lake along some of the walking paths.

-This is a great way to escape the hordes of people who don’t stray far from the castle.
+This is a great way to escape the busiest areas, since many visitors don’t stray far from the castle.
 The kids were pretty excited to stop at the beehive exhibit and see several working beehives (safely behind mesh fencing the bees can’t get through).

-image of boy on dock with lake in the background at Blarney Castle and Gardens
+a 3-year old boy on a boat dock near a lake at the Blarney Castle and Gardens in Cork.

 Blarney Castle is well set-up for family visits.
 It has several cafes, picnic tables, several toilets, a small playground and many fun things for kids to do.